KSchopmeyer/smipyping/notes/installation_notes.md

 file and for generating a regular report to users on the status of the smi servers.

+This differs from a typical user installation in that it also sets up the cron jobs for regularly gathering data on the status of servers defined in the database and automatically generating a report of results (the weekly report).

 Requirements today:
 -------------------

 Linux system, Both redhat and ubuntu have been tested.

 ## Installation steps ##